An agency owner was having an Accounts Receivable problem—several clients weren’t paying on-time.

 Auto-Pay: No More Waiting

 You can bypass the “waiting for an invoice” completing by putting clients on auto-bill (especially for retainers).
-Since doing that for coaching, I never wonder if someone is going to pay.
+Since doing that for coaching and executive advisory, I never wonder if someone is going to pay.

 In the occasional situation where someone is past-due (I have a client with a disorganized internal Accounts Payable process… they’re now on auto-pay), I’m not shy about [gently] following up.
 They owe me money for services I’ve already delivered, and there’s absolutely nothing wrong about my pressing them to fulfill their side of the obligation.